-A point in the Full Network Model representing a physical location within the CAISO Balancing Authority Area or the CAISO Controlled Grid, which includes the Load and Generating Unit busses in the CAISO Balancing Authority Area (which includes a Pseudo-Tie of a Generating Unit to the CAISO Balancing Authority Area) and at the Intertie busses between the CAISO Balancing Authority Area and interconnected Balancing Authority Areas.
+A point in the Full Network Model representing a physical location within the CAISO Balancing Authority Area, the CAISO Controlled Grid, or the EIM Area, which includes the Load and Generating Unit busses in the EIM Area (which includes a Pseudo-Tie of a Generating Unit to a Balancing Authority Area in the EIM Area), and at the Intertie busses between (i) the CAISO Balancing Authority Area or an EIM Entity Balancing Authority Area and (ii) an interconnected Balancing Authority Area.

 - Point(s) Of Delivery (POD) Or Withdrawal

-Point(s) within the CAISO Balancing Authority Area where Energy and Ancillary Services are made available to a receiving party under this CAISO Tariff.
+Point(s) within the CAISO Balancing Authority Area or, for purposes of scheduling and operating the Real-Time Market only, the EIM Area where Energy and Ancillary Services are made available to a receiving party under this CAISO Tariff.

 - Point(s) Of Receipt (POR) Or Injection

-Point(s) within the CAISO Balancing Authority Area where Energy and Ancillary Services are made available by a delivering party under this CAISO Tariff.
+Point(s) within the CAISO Balancing Authority Area or, for purposes of scheduling and operating the Real-Time Market only, the EIM Area where Energy and Ancillary Services are made available by a delivering party under this CAISO Tariff.

 - Real-Time Congestion Offset

-For each Settlement Period of the RTM, the CAISO shall calculate the Real-Time Congestion Offset as the difference of 1) the sum of the products of the total of the Demand Imbalance Energy and Virtual Supply liquidated as demand in the RTM and the RTM MCC at the relevan Location; and 2) the sum of the products of the total of the Supply Imbalance Energy and Virtual Demand liquidated as supply in the RTM, and the RTM MCC at the relevant Location; including also the sum of RTM Congestion Charges for Intertie Ancillary Services Awards, and excluding the RTM Congestion Credit for ETCs and TORs calculated as provided in Section 11.5.7.1.
-The Real-Time Congestion Offset is allocated as provided in Section 11.5.4.2..
+The amount calculated pursuant to Section 11.5.4.1 for the purposes of determining the non-zero offset amount allocation.

 -Reference Bus

-The Location(s) on the CAISO Controlled Grid relative to which mathematical quantities relating to powerflow solution will be calculated.
+The Location(s) in the EIM Area relative to which mathematical quantities relating to powerflow solution will be calculated.

 - RTD Imbalance Energy

-The deviation of Supply or Demand from FMM Schedule, positive or negative, as measured by metered Generation, metered Load, or Real-Time Interchange Schedules.
+The deviation of Supply or Demand from the FMM Schedule, positive or negative, as measured by metered Generation, metered Load, or Real-Time Interchange Schedules or, in the case of non-participating resources in an EIM Entity Balancing Authority Area, EIM Base Schedules.
 RTD Imbalance Energy is composed of RTD Instructed Imbalance Energy and Uninstructed Imbalance Energy.

 - Real-Time Unit Commitment (RTUC)

-An application of the RTM that runs every 15 minutes and commits Fast Start Units and Medium Start Units using the SCUC to adjust from Day-Ahead Schedules and HASP Advisory Schedules.
+An application of the RTM that runs every 15 minutes and commits Fast Start Units and Medium Start Units using the SCUC to adjust from Day-Ahead Schedules, EIM Base Schedules, and HASP Advisory Schedules.

 -Scheduling Coordinator

-An entity certified by the CAISO for the purposes of undertaking the functions specified in Section 4.5.3.
+An entity certified by the CAISO for the purposes of undertaking the functions specified in Section 4.5.3, including any entity certified by the CAISO as an EIM Entity Scheduling Coordinator or an EIM Participating Resource Scheduling Coordinator for the purposes of undertaking the functions specified in Section 29.

 - Scheduling Coordinator Metered Entity

-A Generator, Eligible Customer, End-User, or Proxy Demand Resource that is not a CAISO Metered Entity.
+A Generator, Eligible Customer, End-User, or Proxy Demand Resource that is not a CAISO Metered Entity, an EIM Entity, or an EIM Participating Resource that elects to be a Scheduling Coordinator Metered Entity with regard to some or all of the EIM Resources it represents.

 - Settlement

-Process of financial settlement for products and services purchased and sold undertaken by the CAISO under Section 11.
+Process of financial settlement for products and services purchased and sold undertaken by the CAISO under Section 11 as supplemented by Section 29.
 Each Settlement will involve a price and a quantity.

 -System Resource

-A group of resources, single resource, or a portion of a resource located outside of the CAISO Balancing Authority Area, or an allocated portion of a Balancing Authority Area’s portfolio of generating resources that are either a static Interchange Schedule or directly responsive to that Balancing Authority Area’s Automatic Generation Control (AGC) capable of providing Energy and/or Ancillary Services to the CAISO Balancing Authority Area, provided that if the System Resource is providing Regulation to the CAISO it is directly responsive to AGC.
+A group of resources, single resource, or a portion of a resource located outside of the CAISO Balancing Authority Area, or, for purposes of scheduling and operating the Real-Time Market only, outside of an EIM Entity Balancing Authority Area, or an allocated portion of a Balancing Authority Area’s portfolio of generating resources that are either a static Interchange Schedule or directly responsive to that Balancing Authority Area’s Automatic Generation Control (AGC) capable of providing Energy and/or Ancillary Services to the CAISO Balancing Authority Area or, for purposes of scheduling and operating the Real-Time Market only, to an EIM Entity Balancing Authority Area, provided that if the System Resource is providing Regulation to the CAISO it is directly responsive to AGC.

 - Transmission Losses